openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Move your speed

 You may move up to your speed.
 This movement may be broken up by other actions.
-For example, you may move 10 feet, use a minor action to open a door, move 10 more feet, and then use your normal action to attack a foe.
+For example, you may move 10 feet, use a minor action to open a door, move 10 more feet, and then use your major action to attack a foe.

 #### Take Special Movement